 - Wine! – Slovenia, like Estonia, is a massive producer of wine.
 It is estimated that there is one vineyard for every 70 people in the country.
 If you visit the Karst region, you’ll find some of the best wine-tasting tours in the world.

 Learning Slovenian is definitely not a walk in the park.
 It’s considered one of the most challenging languages to become fluent in, so it’s not exactly a piece of cake.
 According to the FSI language difficulty ranking, it’s estimated that native English speakers will need to spend around 1100 hours to progress in learning this language.

 Did you know that Slovenian is actually a South Slavic language?
 If you become really good at it, you can use it as a starting point to learn other South Slavic languages, such as Croatian or Serbian.
 It can also help you understand other Slavic languages, like Russian or Czech.

 Duolingo is great, but it definitely is not suitable for everyone.
 We all have our learning styles and preferences for learning which is why you might find it better to use these recommended alternatives below.

-Youtube videos.
-As anyone who’s read this blog before, they’ll know how highly I value Youtube.
-There’s something about being part of a vibrant, and most importantly, active community that ensures you stay consistent with your language learning.
-The best I’ve seen online to learn the Slovenian language is videos from a Youtuber called Sandra Potisek.
+- Youtube videos.
+Anyone who’s read this blog before, they’ll know how highly I value Youtube.
+There’s something about being part of a vibrant and, most importantly, active community that ensures you stay consistent with your language learning.
+The best I’ve seen online to learn the Slovenian language are videos from a Youtuber called Sandra Potisek.
 She will talk you through your new language and has everything from lessons on the Slovenian alphabet to lockdown in Slovenia.